agiertli/camelk-hackathon/contributions/message-bridges/README.md

 We follow this convention:
 `camel.kamelet.<KAMELET_NAME>.<KAMELET_PROPERTY>`

-This will substitute the propertie to appropriate kamelet used in the binding.
+This will substitute the properties inside appropriate kamelet used in the binding.

 If all is set properly, you should finally see some traffic in the `amq-target-consumer` integration pod as well:
 ```